-Learn how to make a gluten free version of this delicious, dark, moist, sweet and heart warming spiced infused homemade Jamaican Ginger Cake.
-This baked treat is the real deal and tastes a million times better than the store bought version.
+Learn how to make this delicious, dark, moist, sweet and heart warming spiced infused homemade Jamaican Ginger Cake.
+This baked treat is completely gluten free and vegan friendly.
+This is the real deal and tastes a million times better than the store bought version.

 I think it's about time that I introduced you to another Jamaican classic cake.